Why do you travel?

 My home country!
 Good ol’ Blighty!

 Okay, okay, arguably Britain isn’t that well known for its fantastic food.
-In fact I think we’ve begged, borrowed and stole our cuisine from pretty much every other country and we’ve now ended us with a widely international menu.
-Us English now love a good Indian curry and on Saturdays we’ll be found ordering a feast from the Chinese restaurant in town.
+In fact, I think we’ve begged, borrowed and stole our cuisine from pretty much every other country and we’ve now ended up with a widely international menu.
+Us English now love a good Indian curry and on Saturdays, we’ll be found ordering a feast from the Chinese restaurant in town.
 But if you search hard enough can find some dishes that we are good at and very proud to have as part of our national identity.
 Sunday Roasts are one of them.
 Most Sunday’s we’ll sit down to a slap up dinner with ‘all the trimmings’ – a few slices of meat, roast potatoes and vegetables and the best bit – the Yorkshire puddings!

 Full English breakfasts are another thing you’ll see on your trip to London.
 They are best eaten from a cheap local café, with a pot of English Breakfast tea and a side of toast.

-And speaking of tea, make sure you book in for a luxurious Afternoon Tea experience at one of the high end hotels, the Ritz comes recommended!
+And speaking of tea, make sure you book in for a luxurious Afternoon Tea experience at one of the high-end hotels, the Ritz comes recommended!

 Lisbon – Portugal

 New Yorkers, Italians?
 Actually, it’s the Portuguese that have a prevalent coffee culture to rival both.
 Lisbon’s cafes totally stole my heart.
-I’m not even a big fan of coffee in general but I found myself happily dosed up with caffeine throughout my entire Portuguese trip – it was basically any excuse to pair my expresso with one of those heavenly Portuguese custard tarts (Natas)!
+I’m not even a big fan of coffee in general but I found myself happily dosed up with caffeine throughout my entire Portuguese trip – it was basically any excuse to pair my espresso with one of those heavenly Portuguese custard tarts (Natas)!
 Find your way over to the Belem district and take at least one of your many coffee breaks at Pasteis de Belem.
 Order at least four (for yourself!), served hot and gooey with a sprinkling of cinnamon.